 - We’re the only law firm in the world who specialises solely in the legal needs of Microsoft Partners like you.

 - We offer our legal services as a monthly subscription – allowing you to easily budget for your legal costs for the year.
 No surprises.

 - We are your ‘in-house’ Microsoft legal team.
 We can speak your language and won’t bog you down in legal jargon.

 - We’ll work at your speed to help you achieve your goals.
 We won’t slow you down, especially when getting deals over the line.

-We’d love to talk so call us on 020 8132 6943, or drop us a note at firstname.lastname@example.org.
+We’d love to talk so get in touch on our Get Started page.
 Also, make sure you follow us on LinkedIn to be kept up to date with useful legal information for Microsoft Partners.
 Our Microsoft technology lawyers are here to help.